 As an employer – showing that you value working parents can make a real difference – individuals feel up to 4 times more engaged when they feel supported.

-If you’d like to run this session in your workplace contact us to find out more
+If you’d like to run either of these sessions in your workplace contact us to find out more.

 This is an in-house workshop for line managers.

 Most organisations have a commitment to creating a diverse and inclusive workplace.
 However, according to the CEB (2015) there is a lack of knowledge about how to do this.
 Research shows that 77% of employees won’t speak up about struggling to balance work [TG2] and home, yet the majority of managers say that working parent burnout is avoidable.

 Being a manager isn’t an easy job.
 Being fair and consistent, whilst treating people as individuals brings challenges.
 This bite sized workshop gives managers the opportunity to recognise the benefits of a diverse and inclusive team, before considering how they can actively provide support.